-On January 2019, we entered into a cooperation agreement with the School of Continuing Education of Beijing Foreign Studies University for a German language program (the "2019 German Language Program Agreement"), and on November 2018, we entered into a cooperation agreement with the China Academy of Art for an Italian language program (the "2018 Italian Language Program Agreement"), in order to provide our Overseas Study Consulting Services utilizing these partnering schools' facilities and other hardware.
-The Italian language program was subsequently suspended as a result of the travel restrictions due to the COVID-19 outbreak.
-In May 2020, we renewed our cooperation agreement for the German language program with the School of Continuing Education of Beijing Foreign Studies University.
-In July 2020, we also entered into another cooperation agreement with the School of Continuing Education of Beijing Foreign Studies University for a Russian language program.
+On January 2019, we entered into a cooperation agreement with the School of Continuing Education of Beijing Foreign Studies University for a German language program, and on November 2018, we entered into a cooperation agreement with China Academy of Art for an Italian language program, in order to provide our Overseas Study Consulting Services utilizing these partnering schools' facilities and other hardware.
 Our services will be similar to those we provide under our one-on-one model, including language training, art portfolio enhancement, school application review, and visa application and interview preparation.